klittle314/IHI_Covid_Public/README.md

 ![UK signal in baseline](images/UK%20plot%2017%20Nov%202020%20rule%20of%2021.jpeg)

 ### Modification of 'Shewhart criterion 1':  points beyond the control limits and overdispersion
 We modified the Shewhart criterion.
-Except for the initial phase of Epoch 1 or Epoch 4, we require two consecutive points beyond the control limits in Epochs 2 and 3 to signal the start of a new phase.
+Except for the initial phase of Epoch 1 or Epoch 4, we require two consecutive points beyond the limits in Epochs 2 and 3 to signal the start of a new phase.
 We expect to see more than 'usual' variation in the death series.
 We dampen the trigger of a new phase by requiring a stronger signal.
 For example, a single large value sometimes reflects a 'data dump' by the reporting entity that is not screened by our ghosting function.

 We turn this rule 'off' in Epochs 1 and 4 as we want to flag increases that may be potentially exponential, transition to Epoch 2.

 In locations with small counts, the variation sometimes appears more than expected in the Poisson model underlying the c-chart.
 More complicated charts based on a distribution like the negative binomial can handle extra dispersion but we elected to stay with c-charts and modify the signal rule.
-Idaho in phase 4 illustrates the over-disperson and the consequence of requiring two points above the control limits to indicate a start of a new phase.
+Idaho in phase 4 illustrates the over-disperson and the consequence of requiring two points above the limits to indicate a start of a new phase.

 ![Idaho overdispersion](images/Idaho%20overdispersion%202020-11-08_16-23-37.jpg)

 ### Limit anomaly
-In Epoch 3, the log transformation stretches the scale of the control limits when there are multiple days close to zero.
+In Epoch 3, the log transformation stretches the scale of the limits when there are multiple days close to zero.
 For example, in the Wisconsin raw data (upper limit increase in phase 4 ia above the upper limit in phase 3 despite the average value in phase 4 below the average value in phase 3.
 Our method implies we could expect occasionally much higher values in phase 4 relative to phase 3 and not declare a change in phase.

 ![Wisconsin limit anomaly](images/Wisconsin%20limit%20anomaly%202020-11-08_15-56-51.jpg)